lenabarnacle/currencies_rates_loader/README.md

-Loading everyday rates of some currencies to the data warehouse.
+Loading everyday rates of some currencies from the central bank website to the data warehouse.